Type A (artist collective)

-Type A is the collaboration of Adam Ames (born 1969) and Andrew Bordwin (born 1964).
-They have been collaborating since 1998, working in a variety of media including video, performance, installation, photography, sculpture, drawing and needlepoint.
-Ames and Bordwin began their practice by using a variety of media to explore the ways in which men compete, challenge and play, and the resulting social and psychological imbalance.
-The results of their works ranged from psychologically disarming to profoundly absurd.
+Type A is the collaborative artistic practice of Adam Ames (born 1969) and Andrew Bordwin (born 1964).
+Since beginning their partnership in 1998, the pair has worked across a wide range of media, including video, performance, installation, photography, sculpture, drawing, and needlepoint.
+Their early projects explored how men compete, challenge, and play, as well as the resulting social and psychological tensions.
+Their works have often ranged from psychologically disarming to profoundly absurd.

-Over the past eight years, their working process has been characterized by three essential shifts: their practice has expanded to include a larger collaborative circle in virtually every project they develop; it has increasingly sought to place work outside the usual venues in which contemporary art is seen and experienced; and it has focused on some of the most urgent issues facing our societies today: territory, fear, safety and authority — both real and perceived.
+Over time, their working process has undergone three key shifts.
+Their projects have increasingly involved larger collaborative circles; they have focused on situating their work outside traditional contemporary art venues; and they have engaged more directly with pressing societal issues, including territory, fear, safety, and authority — both real and perceived.

 Biography

 Adam Ames was born in New York City.
-He received a BA in Communications from the University of Pennsylvania in 1991 and worked as John Coplans' studio assistant before receiving an MFA in Photography and Related Media from the School of Visual Arts in 1997.
-Andrew Bordwin was born in Framingham, MA.
+He earned a BA in Communications from the University of Pennsylvania in 1991 and worked as a studio assistant for John Coplans before receiving an MFA in Photography and Related Media from the School of Visual Arts in 1997.

+Andrew Bordwin was born in Framingham, Massachusetts.
 He received a BA in Classical Civilizations and a BFA in Photography from New York University in 1987.
-Bordwin worked for Paul Warchol for several years immediately after graduation, training as a photographer in the style of Ezra Stoller.
+After graduation, he trained as a photographer in the style of Ezra Stoller while working for Paul Warchol.

-In 1998 Ames asked Bordwin, who is trained in Aikido, to help with a video project that would re-enact a high school wrestling match.
+In 1998, Ames asked Bordwin, who had trained in Aikido, to assist with a video project reenacting a high school wrestling match.
 The resulting piece, Dance, became their first collaboration.
-They each continued with their solo practices until 2004 when their collaborative work took full priority.
-They were given the name Type A by New York gallery owner Sara Meltzer.
+Both artists continued their solo practices until 2004, when their joint work became their primary focus.
+The name “Type A” was given to them by New York gallery owner Sara Meltzer.